Emotional Safety

 - Student Sexuality Information Services (SSIS)

-The Boston Area Rape Crisis Center (BARCC) is highly regarded among survivors and professionals and offers individual counseling, group counseling, and educational workshops.
-To see the current listing of group counseling and workshops, visit this link.
-As of December 2019, BARCC offers services in their Waltham office.
-Their 24/7 hotline is: 800-841-8371.
+- The Boston Area Rape Crisis Center (BARCC) is highly regarded among survivors and professionals and offers individual counseling, group counseling and educational workshops.
+Explore the current listing of group counseling and workshops.
+BARCC offers services in its Waltham office.
+The 24/7 hotline is 800-841-8371.

-REACH Beyond Domestic Violence is the local domestic violence shelter in the Waltham area.
-They provide shelter, therapy, support groups, advocacy, and more.
-Visit their Direct Services page to learn more about what they offer.
-Their 24/7 hotline is: 800-899-4000.
+- REACH Beyond Domestic Violence is the local domestic violence shelter in the Waltham area.
+It provides shelter, therapy, support groups, advocacy and more.
+Visit its Direct Services page to learn more about what it offers.
+Its 24/7 hotline is 800-899-4000.

-The Violence Recovery Program (VRP) at Fenway Health has several locations across Massachusetts-- the closest location is in the Fenway neighborhood of Boston.
-VRP provides counseling, support groups, advocacy, and referral services for anyone who has experienced domestic violence, sexual assault, and anti-LGBTQ hate violence.
+- The Violence Recovery Program (VRP) at Fenway Health has several locations across Massachusetts — the closest location is in the Fenway neighborhood of Boston.
+VRP provides counseling, support groups, advocacy and referral services for anyone who has experienced domestic violence, sexual assault or anti-LGBTQ hate violence.

-The Network/La Red provides individual support, support groups, housing support, and more.
+- The Network/La Red provides individual support, support groups, housing support and more.
 Services are available in both English and Spanish.
 The Network is also located in Boston.
-Their 24/7 hotline is: 617-742-4911.
+The 24/7 hotline is 617-742-4911.

-The Asian Task Force Against Domestic Violence, in Boston, offers counseling, legal advocacy, immigration support, and much more to those who have experienced domestic violence.
-They are able to offer services in Vietnamese, Cantonese, Mandarin, Shanghainese, Taiwanese, Khmer, Korean, Japanese, Nepali, Hindi, Bangla, Tagalog, Urdu, Thai, Manipuri, Lao, and Mien.
-Their 24/7 hotline is: 617-338-2355.
+- The Asian Task Force Against Domestic Violence in Boston offers counseling, legal advocacy, immigration support and much more to those who have experienced domestic violence.
+It offer services in Vietnamese, Cantonese, Mandarin, Shanghainese, Taiwanese, Khmer, Korean, Japanese, Nepali, Hindi, Bangla, Tagalog, Urdu, Thai, Manipuri, Lao and Mien.
+The 24/7 hotline is 617-338-2355.

 What are my options for speaking with someone over the phone?